-On the other hand, being a lawyer had made me see through the years of working with individuals that there are several cases way worse than mine and I’m so thankful he didn’t kill my mother but that might have happened if it wasn’t for his own addiction that led him to his own grave.
+“On the other hand, being a lawyer has made me see that there are many people way worse off than me, and I’m so thankful he didn’t kill my mother.
+But that might have happened if it wasn’t for his addiction that led him to his grave.

-So, I’m not playing the victim or anything but I do want to avoid a similar situation happening to my child and I think I will stick with that idea.
+“So I’m not playing the victim or anything, but I do want to avoid a similar situation happening to my child, and I think I will stick with that idea.”

-I said thank you Leann for opening up to me and expose this part of you which of course I respect and I just want to let you know that in the event of anything I will be your best supporter or at least I’ll try.
+I said, “Thank you, Leann, for opening up to me and exposing this part of you which, of course, I respect.
+I just want to let you know that no matter what happens, I will be your strongest supporter—or, at least, I’ll try.”

-Leann has been through a lot by herself and I’m the kind of person that would always put people before me because I’m a lover of people like her, honest, confident and always willing to give a little more to others so yes, I can definitely say I have some sort of feelings towards her.
+Leann has been through a lot by herself, and I’m the kind of person who always puts people before me because I’m a lover of people like her—honest, confident, and always willing to give a little more to others.
+So yes, I can definitely say I have some sort of feelings toward her.